6 Flat Fee MLS Companies in Richmond

 • Alternatives like discount brokers or full-service local real estate agents offer more support.

-If you’re unsure which route to take, HomeLight can connect you with a top Richmond agent who fits your needs.
-Or, if you’re ready to handle the sale yourself, explore a flat-fee MLS.
+If you’re unsure which route to take, HomeLight can connect you with a top Richmond agent who fits your needs and can discuss your options.

 Header Image Source: (iriana88w / Deposit Photos)